kocherjj/waterOnTheFire/README.md

 # waterOnTheFire
 First-in-Engine Timed Exercise Training Prop

+This is my first Node-Red project, hopefully the first of many.

 Node-red version 0.20.5

 Node.JS version 10.15.3

-My name is Judah.
 I am a volunteer firefighter who has been experimenting with Node-Red and a Raspberry Pi to make training more interesting/fun and introduce a basic level of competitiveness that will hopefully encourage new members to join and get involved.

 This project is my first attempt and grew from a Pi Zero W stuck in a hollow vinyl post cover with some LEDs drilled into it and a 5 gallon bucket with a float switch into what it is at this point.